Find information about homeschooling in Australia here.

 This survey was conducted R Vella, February 2017.

-How Are They Homeschooling?
+How Are They Teaching Their Children?

 Home education in Australia is very different to traditional school and there are a variety of methods and philosophies of how you can teach your kids at home.
 At My Homeschool we favour a contemporary application of the Charlotte Mason Method but we still glean some ideas from other philosophies.